Earth Science Fundamentals

 Degree program can be tailored to a major field of interest by taking additional courses in the supporting sciences and mathematics.

-The Department of Geology and Environmental Science faculty maintain research programs to study topics as diverse as:
+The Department of Geosciences faculty maintain research programs to study topics as diverse as:

 External funding and alumni support allow faculty to support student research.
 The faculty provides a broad-based education focused on both academic and applied aspects of the geological and environmental sciences.